DTU-R3/Docker-ROS/r3-node-red/README.md

 ## Use
 See [main README](../README.md).

-First, ensure that your `ros_master` is running.

-Then see [WS Bridge](../r3-ws-bridge/) to start a ROS to WebSocket bridge.
+See [WS Bridge](../r3-ws-bridge/) to start a ROS to WebSocket bridge.
+The bridge needs to be connected to the ROS master of the robot, but does not necessarily have to run on the robot itself.

+It is possible to control multiple robots at the same time, with one WebSocket bridge per robot.

+The Node-RED software can run on a robot or anywhere else that has access to the WebSocket bridge.

 ```sh
 sudo docker run -dit --restart unless-stopped --log-opt max-size=10m \